 May is Guillain-Barrè Syndrome Awareness Month.

 Share this post using the hashtags #GBS or #GBSAwareness.
-Thank you!

 All photos and content the property of Starbrite Warrior and Bree Hogan.
 Not to be reproduced without permission.